alexholmes/hdfs-file-slurper/README.md

  -t,--hdfsdir <arg>       HDFS target directory where files should be
                           copied.
 Either this or the "script" option must be set.
+ -v,--verify              Verify the file after it has been copied into
+                          HDFS.
+This is slow as it involves reading the entire file from HDFS.
+(Optional)

 </code></pre>

 To run in dryrun mode, and to see what files would be copied from a local directory "/app" into a "/app2" directory in HDFS: